forge-ml/forge-ml/docs/forge-client.md

 # Forge Client (SDK)

-The commands `$ forge init` and `$ forge deploy all` will generate a client for you, allowing you to interact with your endpoints programatically.
+The commands `$ forge init` and `$ forge deploy` will generate a client for you, allowing you to interact with your endpoints programatically.

 <br>